songzijiang/Huayu-Gloabl/README.md

 - The companion `jacksung` package, which supplies model, satellite-reader, geospatial, timing, and task-execution utilities

-This repository does not currently include a lock file, package manifest, or the source of the `jacksung` dependency.
-Install a compatible companion package before running the example.
-Install PyTorch using the command appropriate for your CUDA runtime from the
+The companion `jacksung` package is installed separately and is not part of this repository.
+Install a compatible version before running the example.
-[official PyTorch installation guide](https://pytorch.org/get-started/locally/).
+Install PyTorch using the command appropriate for your CUDA runtime from the [official PyTorch installation guide](https://pytorch.org/get-started/locally/).

 One minimal environment setup is: